rahulbmogal/AZURE-Data-Engineering-Project/Adventure Works End to End data Engineering Project/README.md

 ## Data Loading
-In the data transformation phase, we unleash the power of Azure Databricks and Spark to unlock the full potential of our raw data.
-By mounting Azure Blob Storage to Databricks, we gain access to our data lake and embark on a journey of discovery and refinement.
-Utilizing the computational prowess of Spark clusters, we apply sophisticated transformations and data cleaning techniques to prepare our data for downstream processing.
-The resulting cleansed and refined datasets, stored in Delta format, are optimized for further analysis and insights extraction.

-Used Azure Synapse Analytics to load the refined data efficiently.
-Created SQL database and connected it to the data lake. synapse-pipeline db-synapse
+In the data loading stage, I utilized Azure Synapse Analytics to efficiently load the cleaned data into an Azure SQL database through the pipeline.
+Additionally, I created views for the tables present in the database to facilitate easier data access and analysis.
+This involved setting up a SQL database and establishing a connection to the data lake, for seamless data transfer and management.

 ![Alt text](https://github.com/rahulbmogal/Data-Engineering-projects/blob/main/Adventure%20Works%20End%20to%20End%20data%20Engineering%20Project/Data%20Loading.png?raw=true)

 ## Data Reporting

-In the final phase of our journey, we unlock the true value of our data through immersive data reporting and visualization.
-Connecting Microsoft Power BI to Azure Synapse, we harness the rich insights stored in our SQL databases and craft interactive and insightful data visualizations.
-From dynamic dashboards to granular reports, Power BI empowers stakeholders to explore data trends, uncover hidden patterns, and derive actionable insights to drive strategic decision-making.
+In the final phase of Data visualization, I tried to include various charts to gain the valuable insights from the data.
+By connecting Microsoft Power BI to Azure Synapse, I used Azure SQL databases and create interactive and insightful data visualizations.
+From dynamic dashboards to detailed reports, Power BI enables stakeholders to explore data trends, uncover hidden patterns, and derive actionable insights to guide strategic decision-making.

-Connected Microsoft Power BI to Azure Synapse and used the Views of the DB to create interactive and insightful data visualizations.
-PowerBI-dashboard
+Additionally, during this phase:

+I created bar charts to analyze sales by project category.
+I used pie charts to examine sales by gender.
+I tried slicers to display the number of products.
+I used cards to showcase total sales, revenue, total number of products, total number of customers, and the month & year.

 ![Alt text](https://github.com/rahulbmogal/Data-Engineering-projects/blob/main/Adventure%20Works%20End%20to%20End%20data%20Engineering%20Project/Adventure%20Works%20Sales%20Analysis.png?raw=true)